Due to the mother-Kitten bond and intimate relationship, kittens learn things faster from their respective mothers than others.

-Basic things kittens learn from their mother at a young age are essential before separation takes place.
+The primary things kittens learn from their mothers at a young age are essential before separation.

 An example of such things is how to provide food for themselves.